omeka/omeka-s-enduser/docs/modules/csvimport.md

 ---
 title: CSV Import
 ---
-The CSV Import module allows you to import items or users into your Omeka S install from a csv (comma separated values) document.
+The CSV Import module allows you to import items or users into your Omeka S install from a csv (comma separated values), tsv (tab-separated values) or odf (open document format) file.

-Please note that an import must be for either items or users, but cannot be for both.
+Please note that an import must have a specific import type.

 Preparing your CSV file
 -----------------------